polpagesdev/2048-tdd/README.md

 Project for the Test & Qualitat del Software class.

-2048 game developed with React following a TDD implementation.
+2048 game developed with JavaScript following a TDD implementation.

 Developed by:
 - Pol Pages   – 1494769